 Students do not need to own a business to participate in this course.
 The instructor will provide you with examples, scenarios and case studies for a variety of businesses in the equine industry.

 By the end of the course, the learner should be able to:

-- Introduction to marketing and communication in small businesses
+- Introduction to marketing and your role in marketing your business

 Additional RequirementsThis course is one of the courses offered in the Certificate of Equine Business Management which we suggest you complete as a series of courses: